The CFO’s Guide to Smarter Investments in Financial Crime and Beyond

 Beyond the Surface: Why OFAC’s 50 Percent Rule Demands Deeper Due Diligence

-Many of our clients have heard of the OFAC 50 Percent Rule — but aren’t entirely sure what it really means or how it affects their business.
-The rule is both significant and far-reaching, with implications that extend well beyond the surface.
-In this post, we’ll break down what the rule actually is, explain why it requires deeper due diligence, and outline practical steps your organisation can take to identify and mitigate hidden sanctions risks.
+Many clients have heard of the OFAC 50 Percent Rule but aren’t sure how it affects them.
+It’s far-reaching, with hidden sanctions risks.
+This post explains the rule, why it demands deeper due diligence, and steps to identify and mitigate those risks.

 ...